BenjaminUrquhart/GameMaker-Parser/README.md

 # GameMaker-Parser
-Library to parse GameMaker archives
+Library to parse GameMaker archives.
+Supports Game Maker 1 & 2 (NOT 2.3)

 # What can be parsed so far
 - Strings